Skip to main content

 To ensure consistency across different PMS systems, the analysis applies a straightforward but reliable logic:

-Unit changes (movement between inventories) are identified by comparing the first confirmed booking to the most recent version.
+• Unit changes are identified by comparing the first confirmed booking to the most recent version.

-For revenue, the system does not simply compare total values of those versions, as this would capture unrelated adjustments.
-Instead, it looks across booking versions to isolate revenue changes tied specifically to the inventory movement.
+• For revenue, we don’t simply compare total values (which would capture unrelated adjustments).
+Instead, we look across booking versions to isolate the revenue tied specifically to the inventory movement.

-If additional overnight accommodation revenue is linked to the change, the outcome is a paid upgrade.
-If not, it is a complimentary upgrade.
+• If additional overnight accommodation revenue is linked to the change, it’s a paid upgrade.
+If not, it’s complimentary.

 Why We Take This Approach